FerretDB/FerretDB/CONTRIBUTING.md

 * to run all tests for `tigris` handler with [Go execution tracer](https://pkg.go.dev/runtime/trace) enabled, you may use `env GOFLAGS='-trace=trace.out' task test-integration-tigris`.

+(It is not recommended to set `GOFLAGS` and other Go environment variables with `export GOFLAGS=...` or `go env -w GOFLAGS=...` because they are invisible and easy to forget about, leading to confusion.)

 In general, we prefer integration tests over unit tests, tests using real databases over short tests and real objects over mocks.